Teaching

 Bachelor’s and Master’s theses

-The Chair of Tree Pathology offers students the opportunity to write bachelor’s and master’s theses on current and relevant research topics.
-Students benefit from close collaboration with the chair’s interdisciplinary team and gain valuable insights into ongoing research projects.
-Students are encouraged to develop innovative solutions to complex ecological issues and thus actively contribute to scientific research.
+The Professorship of Tree Pathology offers students the opportunity to write bachelor’s and master’s theses on current and relevant research topics.
+Students benefit from close collaboration with the professorship’s interdisciplinary team and gain valuable insights into ongoing research projects.
+They are encouraged to develop innovative solutions to complex ecological questions and actively contribute to scientific research.

 About us